NYU-FNC/FakeNewsChallenge/sentiment/README.md

 (fnc) [sentiment]$ python prep_sentiment.py
 ```

-Next, use the Java program in `SentimentAnnotator.java` to obtain a sentiment score for each document in the data .txt files:
+Next, use the Java program in `SentimentAnnotator.java` to obtain a sentiment score for each document in the data files:

 ```
 (fnc) [sentiment]$ export CLASSPATH=stanford-corenlp-full-2018-02-27/*:.